CAPTURED: Memphis shooting spree suspect in custody

 Law enforcement say, so far, two people are dead.

-They are looking for a 19-year old Ezekiel Kelly man possibly driving a light gray Toyota SUV with Arkansas plate AEK 63K.
+They are looking for 19-year old Ezekiel Kelly, possibly driving a light gray Toyota SUV with Arkansas plate AEK 63K.

 Police say the shooting spree started around 4:30 p.m.

-Fox 13 in Memphis say the man claims to have shot five people in a Facebook live video.
+Fox 13 in Memphis says the man claims to have shot five people in a Facebook live video.

 The University of Memphis is on lockdown.
 People are asked to shelter in place.